mraggi/FuzzyLogicEcology/README.md

 	-p [ --propincuity ]         Use Propincuity to calculate areas (warning:
                                  SLOW.
 Not recommended!).

 	-o [ --output-file ] arg     sagemath output file.
+This is in order to analyze the resulting DiGraph in sage mathematics software.
  ```

 ### Acknowledgements

 This work was done by a group of researchers at *Escuela Nacional de Estudios Superiores unidad Morelia, Universidad Nacional Autónoma de México* with a research grant **PAPIIT IA106316**.
-For the complete list of authors, see the paper.
+For the complete list of authors, see the (upcoming) paper.
+All provided data was collected by César Andrés Torres Miranda *(need to fill this!)

 If you find it useful, or if you have any comments, suggestions, feature requests, *etc.* feel free to email us at [mraggi@gmail.com](mailto:mraggi@gmail.com).